Passive Acoustic-based Composite Indices for Reef Health Monitoring in Noisy Tropical waters: Introduction

 Accumulating evidence shows that reef soundscapes are closely linked to reef health.
 The strength of diel and spatial trends of low frequency sound, usually dominated by fish calls, is linked to coral cover and fish density~\cite{kaplan2015coral,nedelec2015soundscapes, Kennedy2010, duarte}.
-Acoustic indices exhibit positive correlations with density of benthic invertebrates and reef species diversity~\cite{freeman2016rapidly,harris2016ecoacoustic,bertucci2016acoustic, McCammon2025}, and the acoustic activity of benthic invertebrates such as snapping shrimp has been used to monitor post-bleaching reef recovery \cite{Raick2025}.
+Acoustic indices exhibit positive correlations with density of benthic invertebrates and reef species diversity~\cite{freeman2016rapidly,harris2016ecoacoustic,bertucci2016acoustic, McCammon2025, Lin2023}, and the acoustic activity of benthic invertebrates such as snapping shrimp has been used to monitor post-bleaching reef recovery \cite{Raick2025}.
 Furthermore, the soundscape may also play an ecological role, guiding the larvae and juveniles of some reef species as a navigational cue to locate settlement habitats, even facilitating restoration \cite{Hodson2025}.
-Some works have tapped into the power of machine learning to discriminate healthy and degraded reef sites by combining ecoacoustic indices~\cite{williams2022enhancing}.
+Some works have tapped into the power of machine learning to discriminate healthy and degraded reef sites by combining ecoacoustic indices~\cite{williams2022enhancing}, whereas others have aimed to summarize the soundscapes in terms of dynamical complexity~\cite{Siddagangaiah2022}.
 An important finding of these works is that multi-index approaches outperform single metrics in isolation, in terms of robustly characterizing biodiversity~\cite{Sueur2014}.
-While acoustic indices could be used to access ecological states of coral reefs, they are susceptible to masking by non-biological noises such as anthropogenic and geophysical noise, which have to be segregated from the data to mitigate their effect~\cite{lin2017improving,elise2019optimised}.
+Clustering and source separation approaches have also been used to separate the biotic and abiotic components of soundscapes to focus on reef-produced sound~\cite{Lin2021}.
+While acoustic indices could be used to assess ecological states of coral reefs, they are susceptible to masking by non-biological noises such as anthropogenic and geophysical noise, which have to be segregated from the data to mitigate their effect~\cite{lin2017improving,elise2019optimised}.
 This is crucial for ensuring the accuracy and reliability of acoustic-based reef health assessments, especially in shallow-water regions like Singapore with heavy shipping and biological activity, where anthropogenic and other natural sources of noise can obscure use of acoustics for biodiversity assessment in certain frequency bands~\cite{Vishnu2024}.
-This underscores the importance of noise mitigation strategies in the analysis of underwater soundscapes.
+This underscores the importance of noise mitigation strategies in underwater soundscape analysis.